Rs.37for 1 tube(s) (20 gm Cream each)

 Q. Do you need a prescription for Ucemic Cream?

 Yes, you can use Ucemic Cream only as a prescription medicine.
 This means that you can use this medicine only if your doctor prescribes it to you.
-You should seek the advice of your doctor regarding the type of skin infection you have and the duration of treatment which is required.
+You should seek the advice of your doctor regarding the type of skin infection you have and the duration of treatment that is required.

 Q. Are clotrimazole and Ucemic Cream the same?